hofff/contao-selectri/README.md

 *	`tl_class` - string - *optional*

+	You can use "radio" or "checkbox" to replace the (x) and (+) Icons with input-like icons.

 *	`data` - string or an object implementing `SelectriDataFactory` - defaults to the string `SelectriContaoTableDataFactory`